4p00rv/test-revolut/README.md

 ## Commands

 - `make build` : This builds the app image.
-- `make build-prod`: This builds the image for production use.
+- `make org=revolut upload-prod`: This builds the image for production use and uploads it to the specified org url in this case revolut docker hub repository.
-- `make port=80 dev`: Starts up the server on port 80.
+- `make port=80 dev`: Starts up the server on listening on host port 80.
 For development we are using in-memory sqlite database.
 - `make test`: run tests

 ## Directory structure